 Ancestry’s free trial account requires a credit card.
 People worry about whether they’ll end up being charged for the membership.

 Over the years, I’ve seen complaints online about the charges kicking in.
 Unfortunately, the default charge is an annual subscription.
 So, it can be quite a shock to see an unexpected bill.

 But you shouldn’t let these worries prevent you from getting the benefits of the trial membership.
-I’ll be writing a separate article on the trial membership.
-There’ll be plenty of tips for getting a refund if you are unexpectedly charged.
+We have a special article on cancelling your Ancestry trial.
+It’ll show you how to avoid being charged.

 How To Delete An Ancestry Guest Account

 There’s usually no reason to delete the guest account.
 If you’re no longer interested, you can leave it sitting there gathering dust.